fahmyboy/Brain-Dump/backlog.md

     []add a mantra section....
     []are you still feeling this?
     []todo to do a 5 wyys?
+    []Allow user to clear dumps by typing 'clear all dumps' in input box

 Refactor
    [] Add JSON objects to represent users and dumps